why a new flag

 Cleveland, Ohio, deserves a new flag.
 The current Cleveland flag was designed in 1895.
 It no longer represents the city.

 In 1890, the city’s population was 261,300.
-In 2022, Cleveland’s population reached 1,761,000.
+In 2020, Cleveland’s population was 372,624 with a peak population of 914,808 people in 1950 according to the U.S. census.
 When the current Cleveland flag was designed almost 130 years ago, Utah, Oklahoma, New Mexico, Arizona, Alaska and Hawaii were not yet states.

 Today, cities like Chicago, Portland, Washington D.C., Denver and Wichita have great flags.
 Their city flags are woven into their social fabric.
 They are proudly flown in public spaces and private homes.
 They adorn hats, t-shirts, patches and decals.